stephensmitchell/alibre-HOOPS-addon/README.md

 # alibre-HOOPS-addon

-Learning HOOPS visualize and On3DRender methods
+Learning HOOPS visualize and On3DRender methods.